Madd Fari Rules in Tajweed: Extended Elongation Guide

 Mistake: Applying Madd Asli rules to Madd Fari situations

-Fix: Learn to recognize Madd Fari triggers.
-If specific triggers are present, apply Madd Fari (4-6 counts).
+Fix: Learn to recognise Madd Fari triggers.
+If specific triggers are present, apply Madd Fari (4–6 counts).

 7. Inconsistent Quality